Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-api/MLAPI.Configuration.NetworkConfig.md

 #### Declaration

-    [Tooltip("The amount of seconds between resyncs of NetworkedTime, if enabled")] public int TimeResyncInterval
+    [Tooltip("The amount of seconds between resyncs of NetworkTime, if enabled")] public int TimeResyncInterval

 #### Field Value